The Global Jewish Service Corps Fellowship

 APPLICATION & SELECTION PROCESS

-The JSC selection process is rigorous and designed to identify the top candidates.
+The JSC selection process is rigorous and designed to identify the top candidates depending on the number of placements available.
 A complex matching process encompassing several interviews ensures that each placement is filled by a candidate with the necessary qualities, skills, and talent to have a successful JSC experience.

 2024-25 JEWISH SERVICE CORPS FELLOWS